#18 — Parshat Mishpatim

 The answer is, of course: to be obeyed!

-Na’aseh V'nishma!
+Na’aseh v'nishma!

 Israel’s readiness to obey is to be commended, certainly.
 But, having read through the Torah and the Hebrew Scriptures previously, we know how things progress from here.
-In but a few weeks the nation will rebel and exhibit grave idolatry in the affair of the golden calf – the first in an endless cycle of rebellion.
+In but a few weeks the nation will rebel and exhibit grave idolatry in the affair of the golden calf – the first in an endless cycle of disobedience.

 And thus, we are left wondering: When is our being quick to obey a good thing and when does it betray a fickle approach to G-d and to performing our duties?
 In other words, when does a quick “yes” show we think too highly of ourselves (or too little of our duty)?

-When you read through this week’s parasha, ask yourself: if these people who saw all the miracles, heard G-d’s voice, and saw a representation of Him, couldn’t keep these commandments, how can we expect to keep them?
+When you read through this week’s parsha, ask yourself: if these people who saw all the miracles, heard G-d’s voice, and saw a representation of Him, couldn’t keep these commandments, how can we expect to keep them?

 What is needed is help – from the outside!
 Is there anything in the passage that points us in the right direction for help?